wendy-lpz/Honeypot-security/README.md

 # Honeypot-security
 Cybersecurity project highlighting an SSH honeypot, attack logging, detection rules, and dashboard.
+*This honeypot is for educational and research purposes only.
+Do not deploy on production systems.*

 ## Overview
-This project simulates an SSH(Secure Shell) service to log attacker behavior in a controlled environment.
+This project simulates an SSH (Secure Shell) service to log attacker behavior in a controlled environment.
 The honeypot logs login attempts, commands, and session activity, then applies detection rules to categorize attacks(brute force, malware, etc.).
 A backend API and dashboard is implemented to visualize the data.